drduh/macOS-Security-and-Privacy-Guide/README.md

     ipv4

 ## HTTP
-I recommend using [privoxy](http://www.privoxy.org/) as a local proxy to sanitize and customize web browsing traffic.
+Consider using [privoxy](http://www.privoxy.org/) as a local proxy to sanitize and customize web browsing traffic.

 Install and start privoxy